Skip to Main Content

 Approvals are usually completed within roughly 24 hours and funds are typically deposited directly into your bank account within a predefined period.
 When the lender is approving a potential borrower, they typically give more weight to income than credit score.

 By providing the required information, the consumer agrees to have the loan funds deposited directly into their account.
-On the next payday, the lender will withdraw the borrowed amount.
+On the next payday, the lender can withdraw the borrowed amount plus fees.

 However, many lenders just withdraw the finance charge, and automatically renew the loan.
-These loan renewals do not reduce the principal.
+The principal, or the amount you owe, is not reduced.
+And you're typically charged a renewal fee or additional finance charge.
 Depending on the lender, the loan principal will not be reduced until after several renewals.
-As a result, the cost of repaying the loan goes beyond the finance charge.
+As a result, the cost of repaying the loan is much more than the original finance charge.

 Online payday lenders typically have an upper limit on the size of loan they'll fund -- $1,000, for example.
 There may also be an age limit -- some lenders may require that you be 21 or older, others don't.
 You should expect to provide proof of income, a state-issued ID and any additional requests unique to the lender.